alpacahq/alpaca-trade-api-python/README.md

 # Deprecation Notice

 A new python SDK, [Alpaca-py](https://github.com/alpacahq/alpaca-py), is available.
 This SDK will be the primary python SDK starting in 2023.
-We recommend slowly moving over your code to use the new SDK.
+We recommend moving over your code to use the new SDK.
 Keep in mind, we will be maintaining this repo as usual until the end of 2022.

 # alpaca-trade-api-python